About the Conference

 Although Jesus College was founded in 1496, it is unique in as much as the Chapel and other buildings date from the 12th and 13th centuries and were originally the Benedictine Convent of St. Mary and St. Radegund.
 The College is centrally located in Cambridge and consists of some of the most spacious and beautiful grounds in Cambridge.

-*Approved by PA & WV (12 hours - including 2 Ethics hours); pending approval in VA.
+*Approved by PA, VA & WV (12 hours - including 2 Ethics hours)

 - 2:00 - 5:00PM: Registration/Check-In, Jesus College